 Parents will remain in the car during the check-in process while they answer the daily screening assessment and camper temperatures are taken.

-- Campers and Staff will wash hands or use hand sanitizer before entering the program.
+- Campers will wash hands or use hand sanitizer before entering the program.

 - Campers will be immediately placed in their small group.